dinhomathias/Amc/Where-to-host-Telegram-Bots.md

 * usually written for a specific (range of) versions of `python-telegram-bot` and may not be compatible with the version that you are using
 * not written or maintained by the PTB dev team.

-When in doubt, please check the official PTB resoruces.
+When in doubt, please check the official PTB resources.

 ### Cloud
 * [Amazon Web Services](https://aws.amazon.com/)